Sa1D1111/FinalProject-cpsc349/README.md

 Open index.html in your browser or use a live server extension in your code editor.

-Navigate to the project folder:
+First Navigate to the project folder:

    ```bash
     cd FinalProject